warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ---EDIT---

+Contents:

-Contents: definitions of key concepts.
+- Definitions of key concepts.

-We can publish them either as subsections or as separate articles, depending on how much text it is.
+**Note:** We can publish them either as subsections or as separate articles, depending on how much text it is.